DevExpress-Examples/how-to-implement-spell-checking-for-a-different-culture-in-a-control-e2970/Readme.md

-# ASP.NET Web Forms - Implement spell checking for a different culture
+# ASP.NET Web Forms Spell Checker - Implement spell checking for a different culture

 This example demonstrates how to set an appropriate culture to [ASPxSpellChecker](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxSpellChecker.ASPxSpellChecker) before it starts spell check operations.